Catching Up: Roughly 800 Miles Left

 From Wind Gap to Delaware Water Gap —

 The day I got back on trail, my niece was born.
 Nothing else out of the ordinary happened; the trail was rocky but I did the 15+ miles into Water Gap without much trouble and camped right outside of Lenape Lake.
 On the next morning I went into town.

 Delaware Water Gap —

-To my surprise, I stumbled across a sandy and pie shop I used to go to with a girl I dated years ago in the area.
+To my surprise, I stumbled across a sandwich and pie shop I used to go to with a girl I dated years ago in the area.
 I had a sort of brunch there, for old times sake, and then headed to the saké brewery next door to try some of their sauce.

 I stayed in Water Gap a few days because it was a very hospitable town, staying at a local church which allows hikers to tent for free on their grounds.

-Realizing this wasn’t the best way to catch up with my trail family, I decided to continue on.
+Realizing this wasn’t the best way to catch up with my current trail family, I decided to continue on.

 Through New Jersey —

 I hiked 17.5 miles out of Water Gap, crossing over the state line just after leaving.
 New Jersey was incredible.
 The biodiversity, especially of local mushrooms and fungus, was awe-inspiring.

 The next day, I did a little over 11 miles.
 I was intending to do far more but, as I passed by Branchville, NJ, I smelled burgers cooking at the local pub and was craving meat.
 I inhaled a burger and two Yeunglings, then disappeared back into the woods to pitch my tent and call a friend from home.